Equivariant derived equivalence and rational points on K3 surfaces: Generalities

+is the Mukai vector of a moduli space of vector bundles.
+See \cite[Prop.~10.10]{Hu-FM} for more details; in particular, since $v$ induces a derived equivalence, $r$ and $s$ are relatively prime and we may assume $r>0$.
+The kernel $P \in D^b(X\times Y)$ inducing the equivalence may be interpreted as a universal sheaf over $X \times M_v(X)$.
+We have suppressed the polarization from the notation because it is irrelevant for our analysis; under our assumptions, any ample line bundle will yield a fine moduli space parametrizing stable sheaves \cite[Prop.~10.20]{Hu-FM}.

+Suppose now that $X$ and $Y$ come with faithful actions by a finite group $G$, where $v$ is $G$-invariant so that $M_v(X)$ admits a $G$-action.
+Here, we are implicitly using a $G$-invariant polarization so stability is compatible with the $G$ action.

+Fix an equivariant isomorphism $i:Y\stackrel{\sim}{\ra}M_v(X)$ as above.
 This is not sufficient to produce an equivariant derived equivalence between $X$ and $Y$.
 The issue is the existence of an {\em equivariant} universal sheaf $E \rightarrow X \times M_v(X)$.
 Given an arbitrary universal sheaf $E$, simplicity of the sheaves parametrized by $M_v(X)$ yields